lwjohnst86/analyzing-cohorts-course/slides/chapter_1_video_1.md

 Study participants:

-- Have the disease
+- *Has the disease*
 - Looks back in time:
     - Asked about past conditions or past medical health records are examined
-- Needs a comparison group without the disease

 `@script`
-We will briefly discuss the basics of cohort study designs in this lesson and cover them in more detail later.
-There are two cohort study designs, prospective and retrospective.
-The designs have many similarities, but it is their differences that really set them apart.
+There are two main types of cohort study designs, prospective and retrospective.
+The designs have many similarities, but it's their differences that set them apart.

-Prospective cohorts are by far the most common and most powerful form of cohort for studying disease states, especially for diseases that are common, like diabetes.
-Retrospective cohorts are useful with rarer diseases, where health records are easy to access, or when it is impractical or impossible to conduct a prospective cohort.
+Prospective cohorts are by far the most common and most powerful form of cohort design when studying how diseases develop.
+Retrospective cohorts on the other hand are useful for rarer diseases, where health records are easy to access, or when it is impractical or impossible to conduct a prospective cohort.
+The main difference between these two designs is that in the prospective cohort, participants don't have the disease at the start of the study, while for the retrospective cohort they do.
+We will cover these design types in more detail later.

 ---